English | Français | Deutsch | Italiano | 繁 | 简

 Rights for California residents

-If you are a California consumer, for more information about your privacy rights, please see the section of this Privacy Notice called “California Consumer Privacy Statement".
+If you are a California consumer, for more information about your privacy rights, please see our "California Consumer Privacy Statement".

 If you have any queries in relation to Christie’s processing of your personal data please contact us at email@example.com.
 You can also phone or email our Client Service team.